The Idea INDEX

 Comprehension and navigation of an infinite environment require a finite instance and a reductive categorisation of data, activities, behaviours, routines, etc. This presents an unresolvable conflict—a seemingly entangled paradox—and dealing with it is the trader’s burden.

-However, being overly reductive, too bound by rules, and excessively systematic can result in filtering and parsing information through multiple intermediaries.
-This creates too many layers of abstraction between the trader and the markets.
+Being overly reductive, too bound by rules, and excessively systematic can result in filtering and parsing information through multiple intermediaries, creating too many layers of abstraction between the trader and the markets.
 Failure is counted in layers.
-Fragility is proportional to the scaffolding assembled to buttress these layers.
+Fragility is proportional to the scaffolding supporting these layers.
 Hubris is revealed in erecting a building around these layers to permit worship.

-Conversely, masterful traders slice the infinite as little as possible.
-They do not ‘pare it back to the essence’ because the essence is already present: the markets.
+Masterful traders slice the infinite as little as possible.
+They don’t ‘pare it back to the essence’ because the essence is already present: the markets.
 Instead, they pare themselves back, as they are the excess.
-These traders approach things with a fresh perspective, observing the market directly rather than inferring and interpreting third-hand through learned strategies, fads, or “latest”-isms.
+These traders approach things with a fresh perspective, observing the market directly rather than inferring and interpreting through learned strategies, fads, or “latest”-isms.
 Thus, however they achieve this, it cannot be predicted and is unique to them.

-Find the equivalent of sculptor Henri Gaudier-Brzeska (HGB), identified by poet Ezra Pound in various writings—chiefly Pound’s Gaudier-Brzeska: A Memoir—who chiselled away just as much as needed to reveal the essence of the thing he is trying to represent.
-A modern return to pre-Antiquity where humans could only infer and learn directly from the source and create art through their own talents and powers: cave paintings, sculptures, etc., rather than following the mind-rails provided by a ‘school’ or ‘method’ whose layers of abstraction have only multiplied to the present day.
-HGB’s own words:
+Find the equivalent of sculptor Henri Gaudier-Brzeska (HGB), identified by poet Ezra Pound in various writings—chiefly Pound’s Gaudier-Brzeska: A Memoir—who chiselled just enough to reveal the essence of the thing he is trying to represent.
+A modern return to pre-Antiquity where humans could infer and learn directly from the source and create art through their own talents: cave paintings, sculptures, etc., rather than following the mind-rails of a ‘school’ or ‘method’ with multiplied abstractions.
+HGB’s words:

 “I shall derive my emotions solely from the arrangement of surfaces, I shall present my emotions by the arrangement of my surfaces, the planes and lines by which they are defined.”5